Documentation

 Projecting solutions

-The output layout is designed to be readable on a projector — high contrast, clean step numbering, and no extraneous interface elements that distract from the math.
-Increase your browser font size (Ctrl/Cmd +) if needed for visibility at the back of the room.
+The output layout is designed to be readable on a projector — high contrast, clean step numbering.
+Increase browser font size (Ctrl/Cmd +) for visibility at the back of the room.

-Rather than entering a problem and immediately scrolling to the answer, try revealing one step at a time — ask students to predict what happens next at each stage.
-The step labels tell you exactly which rule was applied, so you can ask "why did we use the chain rule here?" and have a specific reference point.
+Rather than scrolling to the answer immediately, reveal one step at a time and ask students to predict what happens next.
+Step labels tell you exactly which rule was applied.

 Generating problem variations quickly

-Use natural language input to generate worked examples rapidly: "differentiate sin(2x)", then "differentiate sin(3x)", then "differentiate sin(ax)" — each one takes seconds to enter and gives you a fully worked result you can use as a worksheet example or display.
+"differentiate sin(2x)", then "differentiate sin(3x)", then "differentiate sin(ax)" — each takes seconds and gives a fully worked result.

 Verifying student working

-When a student shows you their working, enter their answer into the solver and compare it to the full worked solution.
-If their method was right but they made an arithmetic slip, the steps will show you exactly where.
-If the approach itself was wrong, you'll see it immediately from the first step.
+Enter a student's answer and compare it to the full worked solution.
+If their approach was wrong, you'll see it from the first step.

 Tips for engineers

 Results are returned in exact form — fractions, surds, and constants like π and e are preserved.
-This means you can use them directly in further symbolic manipulation.
-For example, if you solve for a transfer function symbolically, you can substitute specific values later without rerunning the full derivation.
+Use them directly in further symbolic manipulation.

 ODE initial value problems